Normality, Relativization, and Randomness: Supernormal Numbers

 \section{Supernormal Numbers}

-It is reasonable to expect that an effective notion of approximation will allow for approximation in the effective functions themselves.
+It is reasonable to expect that an effective notion of approximation { allows} for approximation in the effective functions themselves.
 The following definition is common in situations of computation where approximation is called for.

-\begin{dfn} A function $f: \Sigma_b^{<\omega}\to \rat$ is said to be \emph{upper semi-computable} if and only if there is a computable function $g(n,x): \mathbb{N}\times \Sigma_b^{<\omega}\to \rat$ such that for each pair $(n,x)$, we have \begin{enumerate} \item $g(n,x) \geq f(x)$, \item $g(n,x) \geq g(n+1,x)$, and \item $\lim\limits_{n \to \infty} g(n,x) = f(x)$.\end{enumerate} \end{dfn}
+\begin{dfn} A function $f: \Sigma_b^{<\omega}\to \rat$ is said to be \emph{upper semi-computable} if and only if there is a computable function $g: \mathbb{N}\times \Sigma_b^{<\omega}\to \rat$ such that for each pair $(m,x)$, we have \begin{enumerate} \item $g(m,x) \geq f(x)$, \item $g(m,x) \geq g(m+1,x)$, and \item $\lim\limits_{n \to \infty} g(n,x) = f(x)$.\end{enumerate} \end{dfn}

 These functions have also been called \emph{approximable from above} \cite{CCM2013}.
-Notice that they are total functions.
-A \emph{universal upper semi-computable} function $U:\mathbb{N} \to \mathbb{N}$ is such that for every upper semi-computable $f$ there is a $p$ such that for all $x$, we have $f(x)=U(\langle p,x\rangle )$.
+Notice that they are total functions. { A \emph{universal upper semi-computable} function $U:2^{<\omega} \to 2^{<\omega}$ is such that for every $b\in\bN$ and every upper semi-computable $f: \Sigma_b^{<\omega}\to \rat$ there is a $p$ such that for all $x$, we have $f(x)=U(\langle p,x\rangle )$.
+We now define a notion of descriptive complexity with respect to all upper semi-computable functions.}